austinsonger/DataDemise/README.md

 # DataDemise
  Cloud Data Destruction Certification/Verification

+## Overview
+DataDemise is an application for certifying and verifying the destruction of data stored across various cloud providers.
+It ensures secure and verifiable destruction of data, providing certificates as proof of destruction.

 ## Components:
-- Understanding Cloud Providers APIs: I'll need to interact with APIs of different cloud providers to track and confirm data destruction.
+- **Understanding Cloud Providers APIs**: Interaction with APIs of AWS, Google Cloud, and Azure to track and confirm data destruction.
-- Security and Authentication: Secure handling of credentials and authentication tokens for accessing cloud resources is crucial.
-- Data Destruction Verification: Implementing a method to verify that data has been completely destroyed.
-- Certificate Generation: Designing and generating certificates that are credible and contain all necessary information.
+- **Security and Authentication**: Enhanced security handling with custom implementations for credential management, encryption, and secure communication.
+- **Data Destruction Verification**: Service implementations for verifying the complete destruction of data across different cloud platforms.
+- **Certificate Generation**: Automated generation of credible certificates post data destruction using Go, with details like Cloud Provider, Service, Media Type, etc.
-- User Interface: A user-friendly interface for managing the process.
+- **User Interface**: A user-friendly interface using HTMX for managing the data destruction process, with real-time updates and interactive elements.
-- Backend Logic: Developing the backend logic to handle requests, process data destruction, and generate certificates.
+- **Backend Logic**: Robust backend logic in Go (using the Echo framework) to handle requests, process data destruction, and generate certificates.

-## GO-Echo with HTMX

- 1. **Go (Echo) for Backend Development**
-    - **Performance and Concurrency**: Go is known for its high performance and efficient concurrency handling.
-This makes it suitable for handling high-throughput and concurrent tasks, which could be beneficial if your application needs to manage multiple data destruction requests simultaneously.
-    - **Cloud Integration**: Go has good support for cloud service APIs.
-Packages like `aws-sdk-go`, `google-cloud-go`, and `azure-sdk-for-go` can be used for interacting with AWS, Google Cloud, and Azure services respectively.
-This is crucial for managing object, file, and block storage across different cloud platforms.
-    - **Security and Authentication**: Go provides robust tools and libraries for secure communication and data handling, which are essential for both the security of your application and the safe management of cloud service credentials.

-1. **HTMX for Frontend Interaction**
-    - **Simplicity and Interactivity**: HTMX remains a great choice for adding interactivity to your web pages without the need for a complex JavaScript framework.
-It can handle dynamic content updates, form submissions, and other interactive elements smoothly, which is vital for the user interface of your dashboard.
-    - **Workflow Management**: For the approval and data destruction process, HTMX can effectively manage asynchronous updates, reflecting the real-time status of requests and approvals in the user interface.

-2. **Certificate Generation**
-    - Go can be used to generate certificates after data destruction.
-You could use libraries for creating PDFs or other document formats, filling in details like Cloud Provider, Service, Media Type, etc., as required by your application.

-1. **Security and Compliance**
-    - Go's standard library and external packages offer strong security features for web applications.
-You can implement mechanisms for secure authentication, data encryption, and logging, which are important for compliance and audit trails.
+## Recent Updates
+1. **GO-Echo with HTMX**:
+   - Leveraging Go for backend development, with a focus on performance, cloud integration, and security.
+   - Using HTMX for dynamic frontend interaction and workflow management.

+2. **Containerization with Docker**:
+   - Docker setup for building and running the Go application.
+   - `docker-compose.yaml` configuration for orchestrating the Go service and the HTMX frontend served via Nginx.

+3. **Security Enhancements**:
+   - Added a `security` directory in the project structure, containing modules like `auth.go`, `credentials.go`, `encryption.go`, and others for comprehensive security handling.

+4. **API Development**:
+   - Developed `api/handlers` and `api/services` with controllers and services for cloud provider interactions, data verification, and certificate generation.

+5. **Verification Service**:
+   - Implemented `VerificationService` interface and specific services like `AWSVerificationService` to check the complete destruction of data.